Black model

 The Black model (sometimes known as the Black-76 model) is a variant of the Black–Scholes option pricing model.
 Its primary applications are for pricing options on future contracts, bond options, interest rate cap and floors, and swaptions.
 It was first presented in a paper written by Fischer Black in 1976.

-Black's model can be generalized into a class of models known as log-normal forward models, also referred to as LIBOR market model.
+Black's model can be generalized into a class of models known as log-normal forward models.

 The Black formula

 The Black formula is similar to the Black–Scholes formula for valuing stock options except that the spot price of the underlying is replaced by a discounted futures price F.